weatherforce/ipyreact/docs/source/react_comm_trial.md

 ## Entering the Fun part

-Okay, so far we succeed in create a basic notebook extension, load it from our python package, and we also managed to automatise the install process.
+Okay, so far we succeeded in creating a basic notebook extension, loading it from our python package and we also managed to automate the install process.
-What we need to do now is to initiate a communication with our Python package, receive it on the front end side, and react accordingly.
+What we need to do now is to initiate a communication with our Python package, receive it on the front end side and react accordingly.

 ### Starting a communication from Kernel

-Let's do as we did before, which is create a communication channel from kernel. for now, just add this in a your notebook. communication will be the object acting as a 'socket', which will allow you to communicate with the front end. for now we will stick with it, and later we will put it in a more sophisticated object.
+Let's do as we did before, which is create a communication channel from kernel. for now, just add this in a your notebook. `communication` will be the object acting as a *socket*, which will allow you to communicate with the front end.
+For now we will stick with it and later we will put it in a more sophisticated object.

 ```python
 from ipykernel.comm import Comm